CodelyTV/kotlin-basic-skeleton/README.md

 ## How To Start

-You just need to manually clone [this repo](https://github.com/CodelyTV/kotlin-basic-skeleton)
+You could manually clone [this repo](https://github.com/CodelyTV/kotlin-basic-skeleton) or just us it as a template

 ### Cloning the repository